+- Decrease in the number of white blood cells and red blood cells.
+This may raise your risk of infection and make you tired and weak.

+- Eye irritation, dry eye, vision changes, and ulcers on your cornea.
+You may have red, painful, teary, dry, or crusting eyes.

+- Nausea

+- Diarrhea (loose bowel movements)

+- Tiredness

-- Decrease in red blood cells.
-This may make you feel more tired. - Eye irritation, dry eye, vision changes, and ulcers on your cornea.
-You may have red, painful, teary, dry, or crusty eyes. - Nausea - Tiredness - Abnormal bleeding symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, or any other unusual bleeding. - Nosebleed - Effects on the nerves are called peripheral neuropathy.
+- Abnormal bleeding symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, or any other unusual bleeding.

+- Nosebleed

+- Effects on the nerves are called peripheral neuropathy.
 You may feel numbness, tingling, or pain in your hands and feet.
 It may be hard for you to button your clothes, open jars, or walk as usual.
 The effect on the nerves may get worse with more doses of the medicine.
-These effects get better in some people after the medicine is stopped but it does not get better in all people. - · Changes in your liver function - Hair loss.
+These effects get better in some people after the medicine is stopped but it does not get better in all people.

+- Changes in your kidney function

+- Changes in your blood clotting function

+- Rash

+- Hair loss.
 Hair loss is often temporary, although with certain medicine, hair loss can sometimes be permanent.
 Hair loss may happen suddenly or gradually.
 If you lose hair, you may lose it from your head, face, armpits, pubic area, chest, and/or legs.
 You may also notice your hair getting thin.